Thatipramod/spam-detection-ml/README.md

 ## 📚 Tech Stack & Requirements

-To run this project, you need the following Python libraries installed.
+To run this project, you need the following Python libraries installed:

 **`requirements.txt`**
 ```text